 The World Economic Forum (WEF), the International Business Council (IBC) and the Big Four (Deloitte, PwC, KPMG and Ernst & Young) are accelerating the ESG transformation through the adoption of a set of standardized metrics.
 Their goal is to provide companies with an organized framework to report their results in a new “stakeholder capitalism” approach.
 The current ESG challenge is to implement consistent and transparent reporting for financial and non-financial measures that is consistent across every industry sector.

-In addition, there are initiatives, so-called frameworks such as Integrated Reporting <IR> from IIRC.
+In addition, there are initiatives, such as Integrated Reporting <IR> from IIRC.
 This framework helps companies consider key corporate capitals (Financial, Manufactured, Intellectual, Human Capital, Social & Relationships, and Nature) in order to generate “integrated” reports.
-Such reports are a starting point for companies to better understand their business impact on ESG elements in order to improve them.
+Such reports are a starting point for companies to better understand their business impact on ESG elements in order to improve them, and provide stakeholders with a comprehensive view of the company’s ESG journey.

 ESG clearly converges business elements and sustainability.
 This is the reason why Greenaumatic often uses the ESG abbreviation and we often use a more simplified explanation.